techidaily/site-games-able/source/_posts/achieve-seamless-gaming-with-effective-ps5-assist-controller-setup.md

 ## How Do I Set Up an Assist Controller on My PS5?

  There are a few things to note before getting started.
 Firstly, the ability to connect an assist controller to your PS5 was introduced in an update.
-So, if you haven’t[enabled auto-updates on your PS5](https://www.makeuseof.com/how-to-enable-ps5-auto-updates/) yet, go ahead and update your PS5 manually to the latest version.
+So, if you haven’t [enabled auto-updates on your PS5](https://www.makeuseof.com/how-to-enable-ps5-auto-updates/) yet, go ahead and update your PS5 manually to the latest version.

  You also can’t use any controller as an assist controller.
 You can only connect a DualSense controller or another supported third-party controller.
 If you have the DualSense Edge controller, it can only be used as the main controller and cannot be used as an assist controller.

  Once you have ticked the boxes above, you are ready to begin.
-The process is very similar to[setting up and using the copilot feature on Xbox](https://www.makeuseof.com/how-to-set-up-and-use-co-pilot-on-xbox-series-xs/) , so if you have experience with that, it should be intuitive.
+The process is very similar to [setting up and using the copilot feature on Xbox](https://www.makeuseof.com/how-to-set-up-and-use-co-pilot-on-xbox-series-xs/) , so if you have experience with that, it should be intuitive.

 ![Settings Gear Icon PS5 Home Screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/settings-gear-icon-ps5-home-screen.jpg)